 The 10 Best Makeup Brushes

 This wiki has been updated 44 times since it was first published in March of 2015.
 Your makeup job is only as good as the tools you use to apply it, so some quality brushes are an important component in your arsenal of beauty products.
 They can ensure flawless, even coverage and help to conceal imperfections.
 The ones featured here come in a variety of shapes, sizes, and styles and are designed to help you achieve virtually any look you can dream up.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes